DDAProducciones/onlyfans-content-downloader/README.md

 - Effectively and efficiently downloads the user's content by only downloading media files that you don't have yet.
 - Automatically creates a nicely structured and categorized download-folder named 'subscriptions'.
 - Downloads the user's avatar and header image/photo in raw resolution.
-- Downloads differently from alternative OnlyFans-content scrapers/downloaders, by simulating an actual user.
+- Downloads differently from alternative OnlyFans-content scrapers, by simulating an actual user.
 - Almost no maintenance required unlike other scrapers, because of the unique way that the content is scraped.
 - Less dependencies required in comparison to other scrapers.
 - Less code than alternative scrapers.
 - No cookie, session, login or other information required unlike other scrapers.
 - Easy to use, easy to set up, and user-friendly.
 - Intelligent.
 Dynamically executes code-blocks based on the page state instead of a static download order.
-It takes the most effecient route to download the media files based on where the code is executed from.
+It takes the most efficient route to download the media files based on where the code is executed from.
 - Shows you the download progression in both the frontend and back-end.
 - Shows how many media files are hidden/locked from you.
 - Tested on a single user with 5.000+ photos and 2.000+ videos.